Answers-AI/docubot/README.md

 # Docubot

 Docubot is a bot that helps you document your code.
-It allows you to save your code into memory and chat with it using AnswerAI.
+It allows you to save your code into memory and chat with it using AnswerAI, or your own OpenAI or Pinecone API Keys

 ## Usage